Heel Pain & Plantar Fasciitis

 • Occupation.
 Factory workers, teachers, shop assistants and others who spend most of their work hours walking or standing on hard surfaces can damage their plantar fascia.

-At Carousel Podiatry in Cannington treatment for heel pain will be tailored to your specific circumstances.
-It may include strapping, footwear change, orthotics, stretching exercises, strengthening exercises, education, dry needling and foot mobilisation techniques.
-If you have any questions on how to treat your heel pain, please contact us today, we are happy to help!
+At Carousel podiatry, treatment for heel pain will be tailored to your specific circumstances.
+It may include strapping, footwear change, orthotic devices, stretching and strengthening exercises, dry needling, myofasical release, barefoot rehabilitation, mobilisation techniques and most importantly, education.
+If you have any questions on how to treat your heel pain, please contact us today, we are always happy to help!